 In 2018, a review of the Core Strategy and individual local plans was begun with a view to delivering a single Central Lancashire Local Plan (CLLP), reflecting both the shared strategic policy objectives and more detailed non-strategic policies.

 A special Central Lancashire Strategic Planning Joint Advisory Committee has also been established, made-up of elected members from each authority.
 This Committee has the responsibility to consider proposals, open them up to debate and move to endorse or challenge them at their discretion.
-Papers and proposals can be found in our documents section, including the existing strategy, emerging evidence base, as well as key issues and assessments.
+Evidence-base and consultation documents can be found in our documents and evidence sections, including the existing strategy, emerging evidence base, as well as key assessments and consultation reports.